 And sadly, the gap in education between MSPs and small businesses was quite wide.

 The study revealed that 89% of MSPs were “very concerned” about the threat of ransomware attacks.
 Only 28% of their small business clients felt the same way.

-And keep in mind, these are the small business owners who had the initiative to outsource their IT needs.
+And keep in mind; these small business owners had the initiative to outsource their IT needs.
 Many firms don’t even take the threat seriously enough to seek the help of professionals.

 What Is Ransomware?

 Ransomware occurs when a hacker steals or disables data.
-Often they will infect a device with a form of malware designed to encrypt files and render them unusable to the owner.
+Often they will infect a device with malware designed to encrypt files and render them unusable to the owner.

 The victims may be alerted through an on-screen message stating that the user’s system has been locked.

 As you may have guessed, the cybercriminal then holds the owner’s information for ransom.